Nina Király

 Nina Király (1940-2018) was a Mari Jászai award-winning theater historian, dramaturg, an expert on Polish and Eastern-European theater, who lived and worked in Budapest, Hungary.
-From 1993-1999 she was the Director of The Hungarian Theatre Museum and Institute and later became the advisor on international theaters and festivals for the Hungarian National Theater and the co-creator of the International MITEM festival.
+From 1993 to 1999 she was the Director of The Hungarian Theatre Museum and Institute and later became the advisor on international theaters and festivals for the Hungarian National Theater and the co-creator of the International MITEM festival.
 During her years as the Director of the Hungarian Theater Institute she published many theater books that were previously not translated or available for the Hungarian public, introducing the works of such international luminaries as Jan Kott, Anatoly Vasiliev, Eugenio Barba, Tadeusz Kantor.
 She spoke 4 languages.

 Career

 Born in 1940 in Moscow.
 In 1962, she graduated from the local Moscow State University, majoring in linguistics and anthropology, and from that year worked at the Russian Academy of Sciences.
 In 1964 she moved to Budapest with her husband.
 Between 1964 and 1994 she worked at the Department of Slavic Studies at the Faculty of Humanities of the Eötvös Loránd University, first as a teaching assistant and then as an associate professor.
 In 1973 she received her Ph.D.
 Between 1984 and 1990 she was a lecturer in theater theory and history at Jagiellonian University in Kraków.
 Between 1993 and 1999 he was director of the National Theater History Museum and Institution.
 Between 1999 and 2003 she worked as a freelance critic and art consultant.
 Between 2003 and 2004 she was a member of the New Theater in charge of international affairs.
 Between 2004 and 2005, editor of the Pamietnik Teatralny magazine in Warsaw.
 Between 2005 and 2013 she worked at the Csokonai Theater in Debrecen.
 Between 2013 and 2018 she was a member of the National Theater.
 Her husband, Gyula Király, was a literary historian.